-You finish your third glass of wine and flash your date those bedroom eyes.
+You finish your glass of wine and flash your date those bedroom eyes.
 Things heat up so you move towards the bedroom, completely in the moment… and then your dog starts whining on the bed.

 Whether it’s with a room clearing fart, crying and pawing at a closed bedroom door, or jumping up on the bed during the act, dogs have a unique talent for making sexy time anything but.

 Feel like your dog has been ruining the mood?
-Here are some common behavioral issues that can kill that sexual vibe and how to fix them.
+Here are some common doggy issues that can kill that sexual vibe–and how to fix them!